-Create and Build a Software Project
+Create, Import, and Build a Software Project

 - Create a New Project

-- Import Project Settings (Optional)
+- Import Sample Projects

-- Enable Debugging

 - Build

-After you set up your Eclipse workspace, you are ready to create a new project and build it.
-These instructions walk you through the process using the axiDemo example project from the software directory.
+After you set up your IDE workspace, you are ready to create a new or import an existing project and build it.
+These instructions walk you through the process using the new project wizard to create a project as well as using the import project wizard to import existing projects and build it.